InfoAdam1998/Azure-Bank-Customer-Churn-Pipeline/README.md

 ### Synapse Analytics

 - Gold tables are used to create **views partitioned by country** for fast queries.
-- Views are currently created manually; future work includes **automating view creation** via stored procedures or ADF.
+- Views are currently created manually.
+Future work includes **automating view creation** via stored procedures.

 ---